 This is the most dynamic job market we’ve seen in our lifetimes.
 Americans are reassessing their priorities on a regular basis.
 Many want to slow down and be more present in daily life.
 They’re looking for a way to earn a living while enjoying free time, family, friends, and hobbies.
 Employees who sense a lack of flexibility or are unable to dedicate time to what matters to them suddenly have a lot of options.
 To keep them from dropping out, their employers must figure out how to offer flexibility in all types of jobs, even hourly shift positions – and fast!

-While we await a court decision regarding Biden’s vaccine mandate, employers are adding these pending requirements to the long list of people policy, process, and practice changes they have been buried in since March 2020.
+While we await a final court decision regarding Biden’s vaccine mandate, employers are adding these pending requirements to the long list of people policy, process, and practice changes they have been buried in since March 2020.

 Ms. Winans is the Chief Executive Officer and Principal HR Consultant for Next Level Benefits.